morphic-bio/STAR-Flex/docs/Y_CHROMOSOME_BAM_SPLIT.md

 ## Overview

+**Note**: This feature was developed for **Morphic requirements for KOLF cell lines**.
+It is **not connected to the Flex pipeline** and is a general-purpose feature usable with any STAR workflow (bulk RNA-seq, single-cell, etc.).

 The Y-chromosome BAM split feature allows STAR to emit two additional BAM files during alignment:
 - `<out>_Y.bam`: Contains all alignments for reads with any Y-chromosome alignment
 - `<out>_noY.bam`: Contains all alignments for reads with no Y-chromosome alignments

-This feature is useful for sex-specific analyses and for separating male/female samples in mixed datasets.
+This feature is useful for sex-specific analyses, separating male/female samples in mixed datasets, and meeting Morphic's requirements for KOLF cell line processing.

 ## Architecture